twonfi/desk-camera-wakatime/README.md

 It's probably not going to work, and please do not use it for Hack Club.
 I intentionally made it incompatible with Hackatime.

+## When will this be finished?
+I will be working on it randomly during my free time (almost non-existent for me) while I try to figure out the WakaTime API and the camera library.

+## Will this be submitted to a YSWS?
+No, because of fraud implications.